Russian Wikipedia: Censorship and disinformation during the Russo-Ukrainian War

 In February and March 2022, in the first week following the Russian invasion of Ukraine and breakout of the Russo-Ukrainian War, Russian Wikipedia editors warned their readers and fellow editors of several, reiterated attempts by the Putin-led Russian government of political censorship, Internet propaganda, disinformation attacks, and disruptive editing towards an article listing of Russian military casualties as well as Ukrainian civilians and children due to the ongoing war.
 The Wikipedia was generally considered under threat in Russia.

 On 1 March 2022, Roskomnadzor, the Russian agency for monitoring and censoring mass media, wrote to the Wikimedia Foundation requesting for removal of the article "Вторжение России на Украину (с 2022)" ("2022 Russian invasion of Ukraine").
+Russian courts have since levied multiple fines of 2 million rubles against the Wikimedia Foundation for refusing to delete alleged misinformation and articles about the war, such as on the Russian occupation of Zaporizhzhia Oblast.

 On 11 March 2022, Belarusian political police GUBOPiK arrested and detained Mark Bernstein from Minsk, an editor of the Russian Wikipedia, who was contributing to the Wikipedia article about the Russian invasion of Ukraine.
 GUBOPiK accused him of the "spread of anti-Russian materials" and of violating Russian "fake news" laws.

-On 1 November 2022, a Russian court levied a fine of 2 million rubles on the Wikimedia Foundation for declining to delete two articles on Russian Wikipedia.
-On 28 February 2023, the Wikimedia Foundation was fined another 2 million rubles after accusations of refusal to delete what the court called "misinformation".
-On 14 April 2023, a similar fine of 2 million rubles was imposed over an article on the Russian occupation of Zaporizhzhia Oblast.

 Calls to block access to Wikipedia have been made by various Russian political actors since the beginning of the invasion.
-In particular, Valery Fadeyev and Igor Ashmanov, members of the Presidential Council for Civil Society and Human Rights, called on 4 April 2023 to block the access because of "systemic bias".
+In particular, Valery Fadeyev and Igor Ashmanov, members of the Presidential Council for Civil Society and Human Rights, called on 4 April 2023 to block access because of "systemic bias".

 2023 fork

-On 24 May 2023, long-time Wikimedia RU director Vladimir V. Medeyko announced "Рувики" ("Ruviki"), a fork of Russian Wikipedia.
+On 24 May 2023, Russian Wikipedia administrator, director, and accountant of Wikimedia RU Vladimir Medeiko, announced the opening of the fork of the Russian Wikipedia — "Рувики" ("Ruviki"), he had secretly created and aimed at promoting pro-government Russian propaganda.
+On the same day, by unanimous vote of the general meeting of Wikimedia RU, he was stripped of all his posts and expelled from the organization.
+Longtime Russian Wikipedia administrator Stanislav Kozlovsky, known as an active fighter against state censorship of the Internet and pressure on Wikipedia, was elected as the new director of Wikimedia RU.
+Also on the same day, Medeiko was permanently blocked from the Russian Wikipedia.
+In June 2023, the Wikimedia Foundation Inc. permanently banned Medeiko from all wiki projects.